samarelshamey/BudgetBuddy/README.md

 # Budget Buddy

 **Budget Buddy** is a personal finance tracking application that helps users manage their expenses and income efficiently.
-With a user-friendly interface, it allows users to keep track of their transactions, categorize them, and view their financial health at a glance.
+With a user-friendly interface, it allows users to keep track of their transactions, and view their financial health at a glance.

 ## Table of Contents